-Then Demetrios turned toward Melicent, rejoicing that his chattel had golden hair and was comely beyond comparison with all other women he had ever seen.
+VIII HOW DEMETRIOS WOOED THEN Demetrios turned toward Melicent, rejoicing that his chattel had golden hair and was comely beyond comparison with all other women he had ever seen.
+Said Demetrios: "I love you, Melicent, and you do not love me.

-Said Demetrios:

-"I love you, Melicent, and you do not love me.
 Do not be offended because my speech is harsh, for even though I know my candour is distasteful I must speak the truth.
 You have been obdurate too long, denying Kypris what is due to her.
 I think that your brain is giddy because of too much exulting in the magnificence of your body and in the number of men who have desired it to their own hurt.
 I concede your beauty, yet what will it matter a hundred years from now?
 "I admit that my refrain is old.
-But it will presently take on a more poignant meaning, because a hundred years from now you-even you, dear Melicent!-and all the loveliness which now causes me to estimate life as a light matter in comparison with your love, will be only a bone or two.
+But it will presently take on a more poignant meaning, because a hundred years from now you-even you, dear Melicent!-and all the loveliness which now causes me to estimate life as a light matter in comparison with love, will be only a bone or two.
 Your lustrous eyes, which are now more beautiful than it is possible to express, will be unsavoury holes and a worm will crawl through them; and what will it matter a hundred years from now?

-"A hundred years from now should anyone

-break open our gilded tomb, he will find Melicent to be no more admirable than Demetrios.
+"A hundred years from now should any one break open our gilded tomb, he will find Melicent to be no more admirable than Demetrios.
 One skull is like another, and is as lightly split with a mattock.
-You will be as ugly as I, and nobody will be thinking of your eyes and hair.
-Hail, rain and dew will drench us both impartially when I lie at your side, as I intend to do, for a hundred years and yet another hundred years.
+Hail, rain and dew will drench us impartially when I lie at your side, as I intend to do, for a hundred years and yet another hundred years.
 You need not frown, for what will it matter a hundred years from now?
 "Melicent, I offer love and a life that derides the folly of all other manners of living; and even if you deny me, what will it matter a hundred years from now?"

-His face was contorted, his speech had fervent bitterness, for even while he wooed this woman the man internally was raging over his own infatuation.

-And Melicent answered:

-"There can be no question of love between us, seignior.
+His face was violently contorted, his speech had fervent bitterness, for even while he wooed the girl the man internally was raging over his own infatuation.
+And Melicent answered: "There can be no question of love between us, seignior.
 You purchased my body.
 My body is at your disposal under God's will."
+Demetrios sneered, his ardours cooled.